 Although beef is usual for stroganoff, chicken works just as well.
 In Scandinavia, they often make stroganoff with sausage, and in South America, with shrimp.
 If you are vegetarian, you could leave the protein out altogether, or use tofu, because this dish is really all about the creamy, flavourful mushroom sauce.
 And if you're into a fun look at the origins of this dish, check out Stroganoff, on Bon Appetit

 Try Greek Yogurt vs Sour Cream

 Anything creamy on noodles is comfort food, to me.
-And this dish is comfort food at it’s best, because it seems sorta fancy, but really isn’t.
-Plus,it tastes divine.
+And this dish is comfort food at it's best because it seems sort of fancy, but really isn't.
+Plus, it tastes divine.
 For another comfort food classic, try Easy Stove Top Mac & Cheese

 My little tip of the day: When cooking noodles or pasta, if I'm serving a vegetable on the side such as broccoli, I will toss the broccoli into the pot with the boiling noodles during the last 3-5 minutes of cooking.
 The broccoli turns out perfectly blanched and I don't have to get out another pot. (which is always appreciated by my clean up guy, aka husband).
 I also do this with fresh green beans, which is a perfect side for stroganoff.

-- 1 lb boneless skinless, chicken breast, cut into strips
+- 1 lb chicken breast, cut into strips skinless, boneless

 - 1 small onion diced

 - 2 tablespoon red wine vinegar

 - 2 cups plain full fat or Greek yogurt